 We all have really enjoyed this Ice Cream Art Fine Motor Painting project, and I know you will too!
 It was especially fun to see each child’s preference for number of scoops and overall design of their ice cream treats.

 Ready to make an ice cream masterpiece of your own?
-Grab your copy of the template at the link below.
-Then scroll down for even more ice cream fun!
+Grab your copy of the template by clicking on the large, yellow download button below!

 Looking for even more ice cream learning fun?
-Here are some of our favorite ice cream activities!
+Check out our Ice Cream Shop Dramatic Play!